XRPLF/xrpl-dev-portal/content/use-cases/contribute-code-to-ripple-lib.md

 <span class="use-case-step-num">{{n.next()}}</span>
 ## Access the `ripple-lib` repo

 `ripple-lib` is an open-source project.
-You can take a look at `ripple-lib` code simply by accessing the `ripple-lib` GitHub repo.
+You can take a look at `ripple-lib` code by accessing the `ripple-lib` GitHub repo.
 Before contributing or reporting bugs, we recommend that you get to know the code and developer experience by performing the following tasks.

 <span class="use-case-external-link btn btn-outline-secondary external-link">[Access the `ripple-lib` repo](https://github.com/ripple/ripple-lib)</span>